hindu-comm/mail_stream_indology/2017/10/New_Book/67__Dominik_Wujastyk.md

  I can say with certainty that ancient India was never imagined during or
 > later to the independence movement, either by the educated Indians or by
 > the common public as an India without wars or without harsh punishments or
-> without harsh ways of crime control etc. ​
+> without harsh ways of crime control etc.

-​A few years ago, I had the ​honour to attend a private dinner with one of India's ambassadors to a European country, together with his lady wife.
+A few years ago, I had the honour to attend a private dinner with one of India's ambassadors to a European country, together with his lady wife.
 During the dinner conversation, Madam Ambassador insisted that there had never been any conflict in ancient India, that India was a land of peace